ORresearcher/A-New-Fast-and-Accurate-Heuristic-for-the-Automatic-Scene-Detection-Problem/README.md

 python asdp_solver.py Big_Buck_Bunny.npy 20 Heuristic-Partitioner

-In order to solve the same instance with Rotman-T, Rotman-H or Additive-Heuristic-Partitioner, please replace *Heuristic-Partitioner* with *Rotman-T*, *Rotman-H*, or *Additive-Heuristic-Partitioner* respectively.
+In order to solve the same instance with Rotman-T, Rotman-H or Additive-Heuristic-Partitioner, please replace *Heuristic-Partitioner* with *Rotman-T*, *Rotman-H*, or *Additive-Heuristic-Partitioner*, respectively.